uclchem/UCLCHEM/Makerates/README.txt

 		every species in the network.
 When referencing a species in the code (for output array for example) use the line number from this file -1 (the first line is the number of species).

 	odes:
-		coded up full set of ODEs for the network.
+		A fortran file with full set of ODEs for the network.
 Every species has it's own differential equation made up of reaction rate*abundances for every reaction the species is involved in.
+ODES.F90 IS COMPILED, NOT READ.
+You must make after changing odes.f90 and if you alter the filename, you must redirect chem.f90.f to the correct file.

 #############################################################